beanbaginc/beanbag-docutils/docs/index.rst

 * Linking code references to GitHub documentation
 * High-DPI image embedding
 * A role for HTTP status codes
+* Access to document-defined metadata in a structured form when parsing documents

 .. _Beanbag docstring format: